EmmieObi/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
+I'm Emmanuel Obisesan 🤓
-I'm Emmanuel Obisesan 🤓, a data analyst, and client management professional with a passion for turning data into actionable insights.
-With experience across sales, operations, business reporting, and client management, I help businesses solve challenges and unlock growth.
-This space shows my learning journey, practical projects, and continuous growth in the field of data and analytics.
+I'm a data analyst and client management professional with a passion for turning data into actionable insights.
+With several years of experience across sales, operations, and client management, I’ve seen firsthand how data drives client retention, operational efficiency, and business growth.
+This realization sparked my journey into data analysis, where I’ve trained and worked with tools like Power BI, Excel, and SQL to uncover trends, build dashboards, and support smarter decision-making.
+This GitHub space showcases my learning journey, hands-on projects, and continuous growth in the world of data and analytics.

 <!--Mention your top/relevant skills here - core and soft skills-->